martjn/api/README.md

    npm install
    ```
 3. Create a local instance of your database
-4. Create .env file with following
+4. Create .env file inside the server directory with the following
    ```js
    DB_USERNAME=your_database_username
    DB_PASSWORD=your_database_password